What is Fraud?

 In particular, please note that if your allegation involves another individual, the department may not be able to give you any information about the conduct or outcome of the investigation due to the department's obligations under the Privacy Act 1988.

-Your personal information is protected by law, including the Privacy Act 1988, and is collected by the Australian Government Department of Education and Training for the purposes of investigating allegations of suspected fraud.
+Your personal information is protected by law, including the Privacy Act 1988, and is collected by the Australian Government Department of Education for the purposes of investigating allegations of suspected fraud.

 If the information you provide does not relate to the activities or functions of the department, we may disclose the information to other Commonwealth, state or territory bodies (including law enforcement bodies) for appropriate assessment or action.